Identity component: Properties

-Thus, G0 is a characteristic subgroup of G, so it is normal.
+Thus, G0 is a characteristic (topological or algebraic) subgroup of G, so it is normal.

+By the same argument as above, the identity path component of a topological group is also a normal subgroup (characteristic as a topological subgroup).
+It may in general be smaller than the identity component (since path connectedness is a stronger condition than connectedness), but these agree if G is locally path-connected.

 The identity component G0 of a topological group G need not be open in G. In fact, we may have G0 = {e}, in which case G is totally disconnected.
 However, the identity component of a locally path-connected space (for instance a Lie group) is always open, since it contains a path-connected neighbourhood of {e}; and therefore is a clopen set.

-The identity path component of a topological group may in general be smaller than the identity component (since path connectedness is a stronger condition than connectedness), but these agree if G is locally path-connected.